 How the Body Responds to Bacterial Infection in the Mouth

-The immune system recognizes the gum disease as the rampant bacterial infection it is.
-One way the body defeats an infection is to increase the inflammation in the local area of the infection in an effort to increase blood flow thus increase the number of white blood cells to fight the infections.
-Swollen, painful gums, bleeding when brushing or flossing are clear signs of an active bacterial infection in the mouth and an early warning sign of serious gum disease (this is also a sign that many people ignore).
+The immune system recognizes gum disease as a rampant bacterial infection.
+One way the body defeats an infection is to increase the inflammation in the local area of the infection to increase blood flow, thus increasing the number of white blood cells to fight the infections.

-The problem arises when the infection is a chronic one, like with gum disease.
-In the case of chronic infection, the body’s infection fighting reaction becomes habit, thus creating a state of chronic inflammation.
+The problem arises when the infection is chronic, like gum disease.
+In the case of chronic infection, the body’s infection-fighting reaction becomes a habit, thus creating a state of chronic inflammation.

 Chronic Infection = Chronic Inflammation

 More serious problems begin to occur when the bacteria present in the mouth from gum disease travel to other parts of the body.
-At this point, it is now a system wide chronic inflammation that contributes to and sets the stage for other diseases like arthritis,diabetes, heart disease and cancer.
+At this point, it is now a system-wide chronic inflammation that contributes to and sets the stage for other conditions like arthritis, diabetes, heart disease, and cancer.

-Thus, gum disease really is one of the main pathways, like a gateway disease, that helps support the conditions that allow system wide diseases to establish and flourish.
+Thus, gum disease is one of the main pathways, like a gateway disease, that helps support the conditions that allow system-wide diseases to establish and flourish.

-Thankfully, while gum disease is a serious problem with links to even more serious conditions, there are ways to address gum disease and return the mouth (and body) to health.
+Thankfully, while gum disease is a severe problem linked to even more serious conditions, there are ways to address and reverse gum disease and return the mouth (and body) to health.